pluralsh/documentation/pages/02-getting-started/02-how-to-use/01-mgmt-cluster.md

 ---
-title: Setting Up a New Management (MGMT) Cluster
+title: Provision a management cluster
 description: Using Plural CLI to deploy a management (MGMT) Kubernetes cluster
 ---